Some of our services are closed or have different hours over Easter, from Friday 7 April to Monday 10 April.

 • levelling and seeding damaged nature strips.

-Download our Protection of Council Assets and Control of Building Sites Local Law 2021 to find out what your responsibilities are.
+We recommend you read our Protection of Council Assets and Control of Building Sites Local Law 2021 document available in the downloads section on this page.
+This contains information about what your responsibilities are for restoring assets.

-To make these repairs, you will need a:
+To make these asset repairs, you will need additional permits.
+You can find information about these on our:

 Bond refund